AkagiCritMagnet/Ys-VIII-randomizer-poptracker-pack/README.md

 Ys VIII: Lacrimosa of Dana is a game developped by Nihon Falcom.

 Seiren Shuffle is project in development by junglechief87, ooiale and Ballistixx99.

+Big thanks to ☈ⒶⒹical ടquirrel on Steam for more than half of the map images.
+That spared me quite some time.